SumaiyaBanu15/Function-Task/README.md

 # Function-Task
-The following problems solved in different types of function => Function, Anonymous function, IIFE, Arrow function.
+The following problems are solved in different types of function => Function, Anonymous function, IIFE, Arrow function.
 1.Print odd numbers in an array
 2.Convert all the strings to title caps in a string array 3.Sum of all numbers in an array